-The names given to the collection of Books confirm all that has been said of them: whether those names are found in the Bible itself, or are the reverent invention of later times.
-The writers themselves use the very highest appellatives; and never refer to the contents of the volume as a whole, or to any the least fragment of it, without some expression of deep reverence.
-This habit was not confined to the Jews, ancient or modern, whose well-known reverence approached superstition: it is shared by the disciples whom their Lord forbade to call any man master on earth, who had brought them a new law, and most certainly would not have suffered them to give such titles to any but the writings of God.
+The names given to the collection of Books confirm all that has been said of them: whether those names are found in the Bible itself, or are the reverent invention of later times. themselves use the very highest appellatives; and never refer to the contents of the volume as a whole, or to any the least fragment of it, without some expression of deep reverence.
+This habit was not confined to the Jews, ancient or modern whose well-known reverence approached superstition: it is shared by the disciples whom their Lord forbade to call any man master on earth, who had brought them a new law, and most cer tainly would not have suffered them to give such titles to any but the writings of God.
 In this, too, they had His example.
-They are the SACRED WRITINGS, Tà icpà γράμματα.
-Thus St. 2 Tim. iii.
+They are the SACRED WRITINGS, τὰ ἰκρὰ γράμματα.
 Paul speaks of the Old Testament, and in a connection which shows that the things which Timothy received through faith in Christ Jesus were of equal authority, and therefore that the New was to be included.
 Scripture everywhere, they are in this closing page HOLY SCRIPTURE: The Writings pre-eminently, which refer not to the passing phenomena of time, but to the things of eternity.
 This is the only title they receive as a whole.
-They are the WORD OF GOD, however, in the estimation of Christians, as enshrining the Evangelical record of the work of Christ which liveth and abideth for ever ; also, as containing the com-
+They are the Word of God, however, in the estimation of Christians, as enshrining the Evangelical record of the work of Christ which liveth and abideth for ever: also, as containing the compendium of all the distinct revelations which are called individually the Words of God; and finally as suggesting, what indeed they do not express, the close connection between the inspired Word and the Word Incarnate.
+It is in some cases difficult to decide exegetically whether the term Asyos refers to the Eternal Word or to the word spoken.